cindyjinn/LC250introtoauthor/README.md

 This is a simple website used to introduce a Classical author to a broader audience.
   - Created by Haixin Jin.
   - Served for ../extragrades/CreativeAssignment

+## Collaboration
+Collaborated with Xing, who worked on the Li Bai page.

 ## About the Author
 Du Fu 杜甫